danieleascione/krusta/ideas.md

     -   **Footer**: A sparse index mapping offsets to byte positions within the segment.

 3.  **Manifest/Index Store**:
-    -   An S3-only manifest file per partition (e.g., `partitions/topic-A/0/manifest.json`).
+    -   An S3-only manifest file per shard (e.g., `shards/topic-A/0/manifest.json`).
     -   The manifest will be a simple JSON object containing a list of all visible segment files for that partition.
     -   Updates will use conditional PUTs (`If-Match` with ETag) for atomic updates.

 4.  **Reader Discovery Loop**:
-    -   A consumer will periodically poll the partition's manifest file.
+    -   A consumer will periodically poll the relevant shard's manifest file.
     -   If the manifest has changed (detected via ETag), the consumer will read the new segment list and begin fetching data from any new segments.

 ### Open Questions